< Free Resources

 ASC 842 provides guidance on other specific lease accounting considerations such as contract combinations, separating components of a contract, accounting for initial direct costs of a lease, sale-leaseback transactions, sublease arrangements, and many more!

 One of the key goals of ASC 842 is to ensure transparency in financial reporting by providing a faithful representation of the rights and obligations arising from leases.
-To meet this goal, certain presentation and disclosure requirements must be followed.
+To meet this goal, the standard requires certain presentation and disclosures.

 To further the objective for entities to provide information about leases that enable users of financial statements to assess the amount, timing, AND uncertainty of cash flows arising from leases, ASC 842 has some extensive disclosure requirements.

-With both quantitative and qualitative disclosures required, you can expect that the more leasing transactions an entity has, the more extensive and comprehensive disclosures must be to meet the needs of their financial statement users.
+ASC 842 requires both quantitative and qualitative disclosures.
+The more leasing transactions an entity has, the more extensive and comprehensive disclosures must be to meet the needs of their financial statement users.

-While ASC 842 and IFRS 16 were developed as part of a joint project between the FASB and IASB, there were some critical areas that the Boards did not agree on.
+The FASB and IASB developed ASC 842 and IFRS 16 as part of a joint project.
+However, there are some critical areas that the Boards did not agree on.
 As such, while there are many similarities in the standards, there are also differences.

 Some of the key differences are: